Privacy policy

 5. Responsibilities

-The Data Protection Officer (DPO) is responsible for overseeing the implementation of this privacy policy and ensuring compliance with data protection laws.
+The Data Protection Officer (DPO) and internal data protection lead is responsible for overseeing the implementation of this privacy policy and ensuring compliance with data protection laws.

 Workers should make themselves aware of the policy and engage in any relevant training.
 Workers should adhere to the policy when processing data of any nature.

-They should also report any potential breaches to the DPO.
+They should also report any potential breaches and subject access requests to the DPO and internal data protection lead.

 Managers should make sure that workers within their area have access to the policy and procedure.
 When a serious matter is raised with them that may constitute a protected disclosure, they should follow the procedure or seek advice from HR.